 Take the quilt and place the binding on the cutting mat.
-Using the marks on your fabric and line them up with the 45 degree line on your cutting mat, add a 1/2″ to the points and cut.
-The 1/2 is very important!
+Use the marks on your fabric and line them up with the 45 degree line on your cutting mat, then add a 1/2″ to the points and cut.
+The 1/2″ is very important!
 It accounts for the two 1/4″ edges in the seam.
 Pin and sew the two edges together to complete the binding.
 This can be tricky; make sure you don’t pin the wrong edges together.
 Finger press the seam, so you don’t stretch the binding.
-Sew the rest of the binding down finishing the gap.
+Sew the rest of the binding down, finishing the gap.

 Take your quilt to the ironing board.
 Move the binding over the seam and iron.
 Iron all edges of the quilt.